Hasan-Ferdous/The-Bookmark/README.md

 ---

-# **📚 BookHive – A Django Book Review Platform**
+# **📚 The Bookmark – A Django Book Review Platform**

-BookHive is a **Django-based book review website** where users can browse books, read reviews, and contribute their own insights.
+Bookmark is a **Django-based book review website** where users can browse books, read reviews, and contribute their own insights.
 The platform automatically **fetches book covers from online sources** and uses a default cover if none is found.

 ## **🚀 Features**
 - **User-Friendly Interface** 📖